-CBSE Class 10 Science NCERT Solutions: Chapter 11, The Human Eye and the Colourful World
+NCERT Solutions for Class 10 Science Chapter 11: The Human Eye and the Colourful World

 Any exam preparation is a rigorous process that requires an overall understanding of the concepts explained in each chapter.
 It can be achieved only by doing an appropriate level of studies and maintaining a tricky approach to get through to the solutions.
 Here, NCERT books play the most significant role of putting forth the concepts in a simple way for better understanding and offering a number of problems for self assessment.

 Students searching for the Class 10 Science NCERT Solutions can get all the solutions explained by subject experts only at jagranjosh.com.
 All the NCERT solutions given here will help you find a better approach to the questions that follow in each and every chapter in NCERT.

 In this article we are providing the NCERT solutions for Class 10 Science chapter 10, Human Eye and Colourful World.
 Here all the questions are solved with detailed explanation which will make it easy for you to prepare easily and effectively for the class 10 board exams 2019.

 All the class 10 Science NCERT solutions have been collated in PDF format which students may easily download totally free.

 Some of the questions and their solutions from NCERT Solutions for Class 10: Human Eye and Colourful World, are as follows:

 Q. What is the far point and near point of the human eye with normal vision?

 Sol.
 The far point of the normal human eye is infinity.
 The far point of the eye is the maximum distance to which the eye can see the objects clearly.

 The near point of the eye is the minimum distance of the object from the eye, which can be seen distinctly without strain.
 For a normal human eye, this distance is 25 cm.